Nuclear War: A Scenario: Development and conception

-Jacobsen's books often have a central idea that originates in a previous work.
-Nuclear War: A Scenario, for instance, develops a shocking concept first introduced in the final chapter of Surprise, Kill, Vanish.
+Nuclear War: A Scenario develops a concept introduced in the final chapter of Jacobsen's Surprise, Kill, Vanish.
 In that earlier work, Billy Waugh tells Vo Dien Bien and Colonel Bon Giong—the son and former aide-de-camp of General Giap—that the U.S. had seriously considered using a Special Atomic Demolition Munition to sever the Ho Chi Minh trail and that he regretted they didn't.
 Jacobsen, who fundamentally disagreed with Waugh's view on using a nuclear weapon on a battlefield, concluded that section with a quote that foreshadowed her next book: "Every nation wants to win at any cost.
 Except the cost and consequences of nuclear war."

 Nuclear War: A Scenario is Jacobsen's seventh book.
 It rests on raw material Jacobsen collected during fifteen years of interviewing people for prior works.
 The seed for the book was planted in 2014 when Paul S. Kozemchak, special assistant to the director of DARPA, shared with her that the USA and the USSR had each detonated two test nuclear bombs in space during the Cuban Missile Crisis.
-This "testing [of] fate" was echoed fifty-six years later when on January 1 and 2, 2018, Donald Trump and Kim Jong Un had a short but heated exchange on X on the respective sizes of their nuclear buttons, which led Jacobsen to start to wonder what would happen if deterrence failed.
+This "testing [of] fate" was echoed fifty-six years later when on January 1 and 2, 2018, Donald Trump and Kim Jong Un had a short but heated exchange on Twitter on the respective sizes of their nuclear buttons, which led Jacobsen to start to wonder what would happen if deterrence failed.
 "What if the words of the deputy commander of STRATCOM, [...]
 Lieutenant General Thomas Bussiere, [spoken] to an inner circle was true: 'deterrence holds unless it doesn't, and then it all unravels'.
 That word 'unravels' [...] really underpinned my narrative, because that is exactly what happens, and it happens fast."

 (Note: The words "everything unravels" come from Rachel S. Cohen's article: "Every capability in the DoD is underpinned by the fact that strategic deterrence will hold.
 Everything unravels itself if those things are not true,” [Bussiere] told Sandia National Laboratories staff in August.")
 As Jacobsen was probing the foundations of deterrence, the generation that had experienced nuclear blasts was disappearing, which gave yet more urgency to passing on their message.
 Through her interviews with engineers who worked on thermonuclear weapons, Jacobsen noted a common theme: many "lived in fear of the day when everyone [...] who had been alive and had seen [a nuclear explosion] was dead, and no one would remember.
 [This is why] so many of the Cold War warriors who spoke to me on the record did so because they have that fear that where we are headed is [...] stemming from a [...] lack of information, lack of knowledge about the history of the bombs."
-Lastly, Shane Salerno gave Jacobsen the idea for her book and worked with her on the manuscript during COVID, in 2020.
-Nuclear War: A Scenario was published on March 26, 2024.